Day 10 [NC: Mile 117.8 - Mile 136.9] Wine Spring Cam -> Nantahala Outdoor Center

 Mile 131.2 Wesser Bald Shelter

 The shelter is right next to the road.
 The view was blocked by the trees, so we only saw some bear cables near the shelter.
+Soon we ran into another fallen tree, but managed to go through.
+The bushes got tall again and what worse is some have thorns that scratch the bare skin.

 Mile 133.0 Jump-up Lookout